 Women in the 1950s were the first to embrace pants for a feminine figure.
-While the women in the 1940s loved their men’s inspired slacks, they were gradually losing favor in the 1950s for a more ladylike style.
+While the women in the 1940s loved their man tailored slacks, they were gradually losing favor in the 1950s for a more ladylike style.

-There are three styles of women’s pants that the 1950s are most known for: tailored slacks, capri and cigarette pants.
+There are three styles of women’s pants that the 1950s are most known for: tailored slacks, capris, and cigarette pants.

 1950s Tailored Slacks

-Women’s wide leg 1940s pants were still worn into the early ’50s but now that had a more tailored fit, higher crotch, and two simple pleats.
+Women’s wide leg 1940s pants were still worn into the early ’50s, but now they had a more tailored fit, higher crotch, and two simple pleats.
 Slacks were still side zipping, never a front fly like men’s trousers.
-A belted waistband was more frequently seen in newer fabrics such as rayon, gabardine (matte or sheen) as well as classic wool flannel and cotton twill.
+A belted waistband was more frequently seen in newer fabrics such as rayon, gabardine (matte or sheen), as well as in classic wool flannel and cotton twill.

-In the mid 1950s the emphasis was on textured fabrics.
-Tweed made of rayon or wool as well as cotton corduroy was fashionable in winter.
-Cotton twill, always a durable summer fabric, came in a nice variety of colors such as turquoise, pink, white, red and navy blue.
+In the mid 1950s, the emphasis was on textured fabrics.
+Tweed (made of rayon or wool) and cotton corduroy were both fashionable in winter.
+Cotton twill, always a durable summer fabric, came in a nice variety of colors such as turquoise, pink, white, red, and navy blue.

 1950s Cigarette Pants

 In 1955, women’s fashion took a major jump into a new, very fitted and sleek pant.
-They were called many names included tapered pants, Italian style, Jax pants (LA designer brand) and capri pants.
-History would remember them as Cigarette pants that had high waist, side or back zippers, flat front across the hips, wide waistbands (3 inches), full hips, and slim fitting tapered leg down to the ankles.
+They were called many names included tapered pants, Italian style, Jax pants (LA designer brand), and capri pants.
+History would remember them as Cigarette pants defined by a high waist, side or back zippers, a flat front across the hips, wide waistbands (3 inches), full hips, and a slim fitting tapered leg down to the ankles.
 Women loved how they flattened out a tummy and made legs look longer and leaner.